Crosshairs532/github-cheatsheet/README.md

 > git checkout -b "branch name" // create and jump to new branch
 > git switch 'branch name' // jump to different branch
 > git switch -c 'branch name' // create and jump to new branch
-> git revert // undo
+> git revert // undo a commit and create a new commit.
 > git clean
 > git rm
 > ```